academe/omnipay-adyen/README.md

     $request->setAddressLocked(true);

-Additional parameters will be available in time.
+Additional parameters will be supported in the future.

 Now "send" the request to get the redirection response.